Garrett x Viktoria if you tilt your head this way; Garrett v. Viktoria if you tilt it that. Pick your poison. Either translates.

 Then Moira is leading him to her single wooden table, almost fussing, lost in something she has forgotten to do.
 He does not protest.
 He behaves as she steers him.
 What else is there to do?

 Used tea trays are pushed clumsily aside.
 She sweeps two fresh candlesticks from the nearby cupboard and thumps them down as a centerpiece; they are a beautiful gold, but he cannot appreciate it right now.
-His clever fingers are too numb to itch for want.
+His clever fingers are too numb to itch with want.
 He can see his breath in this sparse tower-top; he can see hers, too.

 Hood fallen, head free; ears, attuned to every scuffle underfoot; pelt, jagged and silt-brown; neck, lengthy and not very thick.
 His face is open to the colors and air currents and sights and sounds; his pulse is beating just below his Adam's apple, a dull and stressful throb.
 Garrett glances up.
-The chandelier has blown out and it is swinging idly, catching shadows of raindrops down its curves.
+The chandelier has petered out and it is swinging idly, catching shadows of raindrops down its curves.
 Someone is tinkering with a piano many steps below.

 He has to get out of here, he has to get out; madness will melt you like a flake on the churchyard iron, a rhinestone against cobblestone, an old torch in February sleet…